ijpradhan/RepData_PeerAssessment1/PA1_template.md

----
-title: "Peer Assessment 1, Reproducable Research"
+# Peer Assessment 1, Reproducable Research
-output: html_document
----

 **This document contains the completed work for peer assignment #1 for the Coursera Reproducable Research class.**